zzr-idam/Under-Display-Camera-UAV/README.md

 We have uploaded the required losses, of which DC is the most key.
 Readers can tune them according to the needs of their projects.
 Notably, gamma is a newly added loss that can also be pre-designed.
+We provide a simple sample.
+The key is that gamma correction is also needed, and each iteration allows itself to evolve.

 # Thanks